| Crates.io | lc-cli |

 # Search similar content

-lc similar -v knowledge "related query"
+lc similar -v knowledge "What is neural network programming?"

 # RAG-enhanced chat